Morgan and Peace Dollars

 4707843011

-Choice $1125 1st Class Eye Appeal, Brilliant Frosted Luster, Dancing Cartwheels, Fully Choice, Scenic Lakeview Collection.
-This 1902-S Morgan exhibits frosted luster and swirling cartwheels that are consistent with a higher grade.
+Choice $1045 1st Class Eye Appeal, Brilliant Frosted Luster, Dancing Cartwheels, Fully Choice, Scenic Lakeview Collection.
+Consignor Price Reduction - This 1902-S Morgan exhibits frosted luster and swirling cartwheels that are consistent with a higher grade.
 The reverse is particularly vibrant and pleasing.
 Abrasions on the Liberty's jaw and upper left obverse field are grade limiting.
 Overall, I'm comfortable with the certified grade as a balance between luster/cartwheels and marks.
 There are hints of light gold on the upper obverse and on the rim.
 I am not aware of this piece being submitted to CAC.
 Overall, a choice example with blazing luster at a competitive offer price.
 Housed in new large font NGC holder.

 Peace Dollars